crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added :ref:`quote_ident <scalar-quote-ident>` scalar string function that quotes a string if it is needed.

 - Added missing Postgresql type mapping for the ``array(ip)`` collection type.

 - Added a new ``_docid`` :ref:`system column